belle2/basf2/online_book/prerequisites/python.rst

 You can read more about the many features of the ``iterate`` method in the `documentation <https://uproot.readthedocs.io/en/latest/uproot.behaviors.TTree.TTree.html#iterate>`_.

 If you want to process many files, uproot offers the function ``uproot.iterate`` so you don't have to loop manually over all files.
-It has a similar interface to the tree methods ``arrays`` and ``itereate``, except it also accepts a list of files or a wildcard expression:
+It has a similar interface to the tree methods ``arrays`` and ``iterate``, except it also accepts a list of files or a wildcard expression:

 .. code:: python3